 Management Approach

-BPP engages with communities through stakeholder’s analytical procedures, dividing involved parties into directly and indirectly affected groups, as well as beneficiaries since a commencement of a feasibility study.
-The aim is to listen to opinions and concerns from the communities.
-Such opinions and concerns are used for designing the projects and establishing proper measures to mitigate social and environmental impacts for each area.
-Generally, the project’s stakeholders are classified based on the impact levels resulting from project operations.
+BPP creates community engagement through stakeholder’s analysis procedures, dividing involved parties into directly and indirectly affected groups, as well as beneficiaries since a commencement of the feasibility study.
+The aim is to listen to community’s opinions and concerns, using such opinions and worry for designing projects as well as establishing proper measures to mitigate social and environmental impacts for each area.
+In general, the project’s stakeholders are classified based on the impact levels resulted from project operations.
+A distinguishment, however, may be different from local conditions and applicable laws of each country, for example:

 Performance